gaurav137/azure-cleanroom-samples/big-data/README.md

 ./big-data/start-environment.ps1 -shareCredentials -persona $persona -demo $demo
 ```

-This create a separate docker container for each party that contains an isolated environment, while sharing some host volumes across all of them to simplify sharing 'public' configuration details across parties.
+This creates a separate docker container for each party that contains an isolated environment, while sharing some host volumes across all of them to simplify sharing 'public' configuration details across parties.

 > [!IMPORTANT]
 > For Azure environment the command configures the environment to use a randomly generated resource group name on every invocation.
 To control the name, or to reuse an existing resource group, pass it in using the `-resourceGroup` parameter.